-Some jobs will require the student to obtain a work permit.
+Some jobs will require the student to obtain a work permit (see below).

 Work permits for student summer employment can be accessed below, or on the homepage of Groves website.
 Use the form that is age appropriate.
 Make sure to use a black ink pen to complete the top section, and then take it to the employer to complete the middle portion.
 Completed documents can be scanned and sent to Lori Rondello, the Groves Building Secretary, for a signature.
 LRondello@birmingham.k12.mi.us.

 Oakland County Parks and Recreation Summer jobs Oakland County Parks and Rec job flyer with QR code

 Oakland County Road Commission Season Laborer Flyer

-Click here to contact me by email and be included in our current listings.
+Contact the College and Career office to be included in our postings.
 Please include the job description, qualifications, hours, pay rate and your contact information.

 What the laws say about work for minors